donkirkby/chess-kit/docs/rules.md

 chips would also work, as long as they fit inside the chess board squares.
 You need 12 each of two colours.

-From the deck of cards, use one card to represent each piece, plus you also need two cards of each colour to represent checkers.
-That should make 36 cards in total, put the rest of the deck aside.
+From the deck of cards, use one card to represent each piece, so 32 cards in total.
+Put the rest of the deck aside.

 ### Setup
 Set up the chess pieces in the standard start position, and randomly choose who will play white.
 Place 6 light checkers in front of White and 6 dark checkers in front of Black.
-Keep the extra checkers in a separate pile, but within reach.

 Shuffle the deck and deal 6 cards to each player.
 Look at your cards, but don't show them to your opponent.
 Place the rest of the cards in a draw stack.